arcanecode/DataFabricator/Documentation/New-FabricatedCustomerRecord.md

 ## DESCRIPTION

+Our lawyers have advised us not to use the names of real customers in our data, to avoid even more lawsuits or make their negative product reviews easy to find.
-This cmdlet will generate one or more custoemr records for the country code passed in.
+So we've created this cmdlet, will generate one or more fake customer records for the country code passed in.

 ## EXAMPLES